Stark-tunable O-band single-photon sources based on deterministically fabricated quantum dot--circular Bragg gratings on silicon: Design optimization and fabrication

 \subsection{Fabrication and deterministic integration}

+Deterministic integration of selected QDs into eCBG resonators was achieved using a marker-based electron-beam lithography (EBL) process~\cite{Li2023}.
+Prior to cavity patterning, the vertical p-i-n diode structure was fabricated following an established multistep EBL protocol reported in Ref.~\cite{Wijitpatima2024}.
+Briefly, n-contact regions were defined by EBL and etched by ICP-RIE to expose the underlying n-type GaAs layer, followed by Ni/AuGe/Au metallization and rapid thermal annealing to form low-resistance ohmic contacts.
+In a Subsequent EBL step, p-contacts and alignment markers were defined and metalized using a Ti/Au deposition, after which both the metal pads were thickened with Au to ensure mechanical robustness during wire bonding.
+This multistep fabrication sequence provides reproducible and low-resistance electrical access while remaining fully compatible with deterministic cavity placement.

-Deterministic integration of selected QDs into eCBG resonators was achieved using a marker-based electron-beam lithography (EBL) process~\cite{Li2023}, applied to a pre-fabricated p-i-n diode heterostructure (see Methods).
-Individual QDs were first localized by low-temperature cathodoluminescence (CL) mapping at 20~K, generating correlated CL–SEM maps providing precise spatial and spectral information of individual emitters as shown in Fig.~\ref{fig:2}(a).
+Using the fabricated alignment markers, individual QDs were first localized by low-temperature cathodoluminescence (CL) mapping at 20~K under open-circuit conditions.
+Each marker field was scanned to generate correlated CL-SEM maps, providing precise spatial and spectral information of individual emitters as shown in Fig.~\ref{fig:2}(a).
 Suitable emitters were selected based on emission wavelength (in the O-band), spatial isolation, and signal contrast.
-The extracted spatial coordinates were then used to precisely position the eCBG patterns defined by EBL and transferred into the device layers by ICP-RIE.
+The extracted spatial coordinates relative to the lithographic alignment markers were then used to precisely position the eCBG patterns defined by EBL and transferred into the device layers by ICP-RIE.
 Successful integration was confirmed by a post-fabrication CL map, shown in Fig.~\ref{fig:2}(b), with emission clearly localized at the cavity center, further highlighted by the inset.
+A small lateral offset of 78~nm between the pre-selected QD position and the center of the fabricated cavity is attributed to temperature-induced mechanical drift of the cold finger during the initial CL mapping step~\cite{Madigawa2024}.
 A representative tilted-view SEM image in Fig.~\ref{fig:2}(c) reveals smooth, near-vertical sidewalls and a well-defined electrical access ridge, confirming the high structural quality of the process.
-CL spectra acquired from the same QD before and after eCBG integration, shown in Fig.~\ref{fig:2}(d), shows a pronounced enhancement of the emission intensity at 1310~nm due to the resonator effect of the eCBG.
+CL spectra acquired from the same QD before and after eCBG integration, shown in Fig.~\ref{fig:2}(d), show a pronounced enhancement of the emission intensity at 1310~nm due to the resonator effect of the eCBG.
+In addition, surface defects visible in SEM of the fabricated devices originate from threading dislocations inherent to the III-V on Si material system and are therefore practically unavoidable; however, their areal density and lateral separation are sufficiently low to leave the eCBG optical performance unaffected.